 Defining the Site’s Positioning

-Just as we choose a target keyword for each article, we choose target keywords for the site’s homepage and all of its service pages.
+Just as we choose a target keyword for each article, we choose target keywords for the primary pages on your website.

 Even if we don’t expect to rank for these keywords in the immediate future, incorporating them into each page’s meta title tells search engines what the site is about.
 That way, each page is at least indexed for our target keywords (even if it shows up on page 22 for the first few months).